alighavam/Visual-Attention-and-Modelling/README.md

 # Visual-Attention-and-Modelling
-Modeling of human attention and sparse representation in simple cells.
+• Predicting where humans look using saliency maps built from image features.

+• Sparse representation of natural images that matches the receptive fields of primary cortex simple cells.